 - When: September

 The festival of Navratri means nine nights, during which the feminine avatars of goddess Durga is celebrated.
-Different states follow different customs during the nine nights.
-There are four navratri periods according to the equinoxes, but the one in autumn is widely celebrated all over India.
+Different states and cities in India celebrate Navratri in different ways, following different customs during the nine nights.
+There are four Navratri periods according to the equinoxes, but the one in autumn is widely celebrated all over India.

-In Gujarat, special dandiya and garba raas are held for nine nights where people dress in tribal costumes and play folk dance.
-In the eastern states, Navratri is celebrated as Durga Pooja, a big occasion in the region.
+In Gujarat, special dandiya and Garba Raas are held for nine nights where people dress in tribal costumes and play folk dance.
+In the eastern states, especially in Kolkata, Navratri is celebrated as Durga Pooja, a big occasion in the region.